-Last year, on my way to the very first A Walk on the Wild Side: Answering the Call of the Wild at Earthfire Institute, I had a vision.
+On my way to the very first A Walk on the Wild Side: Answering the Call of the Wild at Earthfire Institute in 2010, I had a vision.

 I was admiring the muted colors of the Montana landscape as it slid by, mile after mile.
 There was the occasional glimpse of livestock amidst fences and rocky buttes, as well as shrubby trees amidst the grasslands.